telephone: 757 630 5942

 Michael@MikesMobileMics.com

-When considering the total cost of your recording project, be sure to include the cost of the performers, the cost of the venue, the cost of tuning the piano, the cost of the actual recording time, the cost of post-recording editing and mastering, the cost of label and case design, the cost of CD production, the cost of distribution and the cost of gaining permission to record the repertoire.
+When considering the total cost of your recording project, be sure to include the cost of the performers, the cost of the venue, the cost of tuning the piano, the cost of the actual recording time, the cost of post-recording editing and mastering, the cost of label and case design, the cost of CD or DVD production, the cost of distribution and the cost of gaining permission to record the repertoire.
 Please read the information on the Legal page for more information on how to stay out of jail.
 To keep costs down, make sure you are well prepared before you begin recording.
 Paying me to listen to you practice is not very efficient.

 Our fees are flexible and depend on the type and